mkohler/cython_swig/README.rst

     Python extension module to be loaded into memory.
 The ".so" stands for Shared Object, and it is architecture-specific machine code.
 In this example, the shared object uses the x86-64 instruction set.
-    Nevertheless, when you import it, it looks and feels like Python code.
+    Nevertheless, when we import it, it looks and feels like Python code.

     This is a killer feature!
 Applications can import modules containing